ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 `50% of 2 * 16 cores * 2.1 GHz = 33.6 GHz available`

-Since there will be other workloads present on the ESXi servers, for example, IBM CloudDriver, VMware NSX Controller, VMware NSX Edge, using these resources we cannot satisfy the third requirement, because we need 33.6 GHz of CPU and 24 GB RAM for the two FortiGate VMs.
+Since other workloads will exist on the ESXi servers, for example, IBM CloudDriver, VMware NSX Controller, or VMware NSX Edge, by using these resources, the third requirement is not met.
+This is because we need 33.6 GHz of CPU and 24 GB RAM for the two FortiGate VMs.

-In this case, the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} installation might fail, unless at least one ESXi server is added to the environment and vShpere HA failover reservations are updated appropriately to ensure that there is enough resources for two FortiGate VMs.
-If additional resources is needed to run the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service, you can add more ESXi servers before installing the service.
+In this case, the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} installation might fail, unless at least one ESXi server is added to the environment and vShpere HA failover reservations are updated appropriately to ensure that there are enough resources for two FortiGate VMs.

+If additional resources are needed to run the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service, you can add more ESXi servers before installing the service.

 ## Considerations when removing FortiGate Virtual Appliance on IBM Cloud